 S. No. Particulars Details a.
 Number of shares held at the beginning of the year 6,02,500 b.
-Number of shares acquired during the year through (i) primary issuance Not applicable • % of paid-up equity capital - of acquisition per share Weighted average cost of - acquisition per share С. Number of shares transferred to the employees/sold along with the purpose thereof 70,450 d.
+Number of shares acquired during the year through (i) primary issuance Not applicable (ii) secondary acquisition, also as a percentage of paid up equity capital as at the end of the previous financial NIL year, along with information on weighted average cost % of paid-up equity capital - of acquisition per share Weighted average cost of acquisition per share - С. Number of shares transferred to the employees/sold along with the purpose thereof 70,450 d.
 Number of shares held at the end of the year 5,32,050 iii.
 In case of secondary acquisition of shares by the Trust